Today’s post is more than a mere reference to an old Mamas and Papas song. It’s also a little bit about my experience.

 Writing about California occurs outside my WIP here and there, too.
 I’ve done articles relevant to residents of Los Angeles, San Fran, and even Riverside.
-And the new novel, Jihad Insurance, will offer plenty of chances to dig into Hollywood and environs—from American Jewish University’s Familian Campus to the best fictional sushi place on Roscomare Rd. in L.A.
+And the new novel, Hot Scenes, will offer plenty of chances to dig into Hollywood and environs—from American Jewish University’s Familian Campus to the best fictional sushi place on Roscomare Rd. in L.A.

 Whatever ends up making it through the final draft, one thing’s for sure: before the narrative begins, however realistic it might seem, I’ll include the novelist’s most common caveat: